 Condition of casting Number of test specimens Where the weight of one steel casting is between 1 ton and 10 tons inclusive 1 for each casting (1) Where the casting is of complex design or where the finished weight exceeds 10 tons 2 for each casting (1) Where large castings are made from two or more casts which are not mixed in a ladle prior to pouring.
 Two or more corresponding to the number of casts involved (1) Where a number of small castings with a weight of 1 ton or less which are to be of similar type and dimensions, made from one cast and heat-treated in the same furnace charge.
-1 for each batch of castings (2) NOTES: (1) These test samples are to be integrally cast at locations as widely
+1 for each batch of castings (2) NOTES: (1) These test samples are to be integrally cast at locations as widely v senarated as nossible

-(2) Test sample are to be separately casted and are to have suitable dimensions.
+- (1) These test samples are to be integrally cast at locations as widely separated as possible. - (2) Test sample are to be separately casted and are to have suitable dimensions.